 It will never get better than it’s been, and it will only get worse.

 You said that he doesn’t consider your feelings, opinions, or the impact his decisions will have on you.
-A clear indication that all he really cares about is himself.
+This is a clear indication that all he really cares about is himself.

 Is this really what a marriage is to you?